 An EU national working in another EU country must be treated in exactly the same way as colleagues who are nationals of that country regarding:

 - working conditions (for example, pay, dismissal and reinstatement);

 - access to training.

-Workers from other EU countries have the right to the same social advantages as a country's own nationals.
+- Workers from other EU countries have the right to the same social and tax advantages as a country's own nationals.
 These might include fare reductions for large families on public transport, child benefits and minimum subsistence payments.